Heat pump hot water systems: the smart choice for WA homes

 The efficiency advantage

-Heat pumps are rated by their Coefficient of Performance (COP) — how much heat you get out for the electricity you put in:
+Heat pumps are rated by their Coefficient of Performance (COP), which shows how much heat you get out for the electricity you put in:

-Heat pumps work best in mild, moderate climates, which is exactly what Perth gives them:
+Heat pumps thrive in mild, moderate climates, and that's exactly what Perth offers:

 - Average temperature: around 18°C, right in the ideal operating range

-- Mild winters: rarely below 5°C, the point where efficiency starts to drop
+- Mild winters: rarely below 5°C, comfortably within the range most heat pumps handle well

 - Warm summers: plenty of ambient heat to draw on